elastic/kibana/rfcs/text/0003_handler_interface.md

   necessarily associate similar patterns elsewhere as the same set of problems.
 - "Chicken and egg" questions will arise around where context providers should be registered.
-For example, does the `http` service invoke its registerCapabilities for `elasticsearch`, or does the `elasticsearch` service invoke `http.registerCapabilities`, or does core itself register the provider so neither service depends directly on the other.
+For example, does the `http` service invoke its registerRequestContext for `elasticsearch`, or does the `elasticsearch` service invoke `http.registerRequestContext`, or does core itself register the provider so neither service depends directly on the other.
+- The existence of plugins that a given plugin does not depend on may leak through the context object.
+This becomes a problem if a plugin uses any context properties provided by a plugin that it does not depend on and that plugin gets disabled in production.
+This can be solved by service owners, but may need to be reimplemented for each one.

 # Alternatives